popova-mariia/tp/docs/DeveloperGuide.md

 **Goal: Add a new patient’s contact and medical information.**

 **MSS:**
-1. Nurse launches SilverCare via the GUI.
+1. Nurse provides the required patient information: name, phone number, address, and gender.
-2. Nurse requests to add a new patient contact by keying in the relevant command:
-   * add -n \<name> -p \<phone> -a \<address> \[-g \<gender>]
+2. Nurse may also provide optional information: appointment date, medical condition, and additional notes.
-3. System validates the input fields.
+3. System validates the data provided.
-4. System checks for duplicate records.
+4. System checks whether a patient with same identifying details already exists.
-5. If validation passes, the patient is added, and the system assigns a unique patient ID.
+5. System creates a new patient record and assigns it a unique ID.
-6. System displays a confirmation message.
-7. Patient appears in the main patient list.
+6. System confirms addition and displays the new patient in the patient list.
-8. Use case ends.
+7. Use case ends.

 **Extensions:**
+   * 2a.
+System detects invalid or incomplete entered data.
+     * 2a1.
+System requests for the correct data.
+     * 2a2.
+Nurse enters new data
+     * Steps 2a1-2a2 are repeated until the data entered are correct.
+     * Use case resumes from step 3.
    * 3a.
-Missing required parameters:
-        * If any mandatory field is missing, the system displays an error message:
-            * Error: Patient \[name/phone/address] is required.
+System detects duplicate patient
+     * 3a1.
+System informs Nurse that the patient already exists.
+     * 3a2.
+System cancels the add request.
      * Use case ends.
-   * 3b.
-Invalid input format:
-        * For incorrect field values, the system displays relevant error messages
-            * Invalid name:
-                * Error: Invalid patient name.
-Please use alphabets, spaces, hyphens, and apostrophes only.
-            * Invalid phone number:
-                * Error: Invalid phone number.
-Please enter a valid 8-digit number.
-            * Invalid gender:
-                * Error: Invalid gender.
-Please enter 'M', 'F', or 'O'.
-        * Use case ends.
-   * 4a.
-Duplicate patient record detected:
-        * If a record with the same name and phone number already exists:
-            * This contact number already exists, do you want to update the address? (yes/no)
-        * If the nurse selects no, the use case ends without changes.

 **Use case 2: Delete an existing patient**